|

 Very deep coloured, arresting nose of pepper, bacon fat and slightly

-a spicy, slightly animally edge.
-Very savoury, this is a good food wine
+with a spicy, slightly animally edge.
+Very savoury, this is a good food

 Pierre Gaillard St Joseph 1999, Northern Rhône

-a slightly meaty, spicy edge.
-On the palate good tannins and relatively
+with a slightly meaty, spicy edge.
+On the palate good tannins and

-high acidity provide the structure, with vivid, spicy edged raspberry
+relatively high acidity provide the structure, with vivid, spicy edged

-fruit dominating.
+raspberry fruit dominating.
 Modern and satisfying but with good typicity.
-Very well

-the rim.
-Leathery, slightly spicy nose with evolved earthy character.
+round the rim.
+Leathery, slightly spicy nose with evolved earthy

-Savoury, spicy high acid palate is quite tight and a little tart with good
+character.
+Savoury, spicy high acid palate is quite tight and a little

-acidity and some tannin.
+tart with good acidity and some tannin.
 The fruit’s almost gone.
-Quite interesting but
+Quite

 Domaine Barge Côte Rôtie 2000, Northern Rhône, France